Quaver's Marvelous World of Music

 Quaver's Marvelous World of Music, commonly referred to on site as Quaver, Quaver Music, and Quaver's World is an educational music web site.
-It is used as a music curriculum in schools around the United States.
+It is used as a music curriculum in schools around the United States and the United Kingdom.

 Overview

 The site was founded by David V. Mastran and Graham Hepburn.
 The site offers teaching tools for children about basic music knowledge.